FranciscoSoaresP9/swiftpay-scheduler/README.md

 # Swiftpay Scheduler - Setup Guide

 Swiftpay Scheduler is an API designed to enable fast and secure scheduling of bank transfers.
-Its primary goal is to streamline payment automation, allowing users to schedule transactions for specific dates effortlessly.
+Its primary goal is to streamline payment automation, allowing users to easily create accounts, make deposits, and transfer funds between users.

-## Features
+## Core Features

+- **Account Management**: Create and manage user accounts.
+- **Deposits & Transfers**: Perform secure deposits and fund transfers between users.
 - **Secure Authentication & Authorization**: Integrated with **AWS Cognito** to ensure robust user authentication and authorization.
+- **Automated Transfer Processing: A scheduled service runs every 30 minutes to process bank transfers, ensuring timely execution of transactions.

+## Infrastructure & Deployment

-- **Reliable Data Storage**: Uses a **PostgreSQL database** to store all scheduling information and user data securely.
+- **Reliable Data Storage**: Utilizes **AWS RDS (Relational Database Service) with PostgreSQL** to securely store all scheduling information and user data.
-- **Flexible Deployment**: Developed with **Spring Boot**, the API can run both locally and in **Docker containers**, ensuring easy deployment and scalability.
+- **Flexible Deployment**: Developed with **Spring Boot**, the API is hosted on **AWS Elastic Beanstalk**, using **EC2 containers** for scalability and ease of management.
+- **Local Deployment Option**: The application can also be run locally using Docker containers.

 ---

 ## Getting Started

-To run the app, you have two options: you can either run it directly on your machine using an IDE (e.g., IntelliJ IDEA) or use a Docker container.
-Below are the details for both methods.
+You can use the API hosted on AWS or run the project locally.
+To run it locally, you can use Docker or execute it directly in an IDE, such as IntelliJ IDEA.

+## API Access

+The API is available at: [http://swiftpay-scheduler.eu-north-1.elasticbeanstalk.com](http://swiftpay-scheduler.eu-north-1.elasticbeanstalk.com)

+Use this endpoint to test the application's functionality.

-### Prerequisites
+## Prerequisites

-Before running the application, ensure you have the following installed and configured:
+Before running the application locally, make sure you have the following installed and configured:

-- **JDK 21** (Verify installation with `java -version`)
+- **JDK 21** (Check the installation with `java -version`)
-- **PostgreSQL 15** installed and running
+- **PostgreSQL 15 or higher** (only needed for local setup)
-- **Docker** (optional)
+- **Docker** (optional for local deployment)
 - **IntelliJ IDEA** (or any IDE of your choice)

 ## Local Machine Setup (Using an IDE)